JavaBWAPI/JBWAPI/README.md

 ## documentation

-The api documentation can be found [here](https://javabwapi.github.io/JBWAPI/).
+The API documentation can be found [here](https://javabwapi.github.io/JBWAPI/).

+You can also ask any further questions on the [SSCAIT Discord](https://discord.gg/DqvHsq9)

 ## tutorial